vvnt0508/Python_RFM_Analysis/README.md

 - Visualize the number of segments with various data dimensions.
 - Analyze the current status of the company and provide recommendations to the Marketing team.
 - Suggest to the Marketing and Sales teams which of the three R, F, M metrics the Superstore retail model should focus on the most.

-### You can view my analysis and recommendations via the link above.